Excitement in the Netherlands is at fever pitch for F1 fans, with the Dutch Grand Prix finally returning to the calendar in 2021.

 F1 confirmed Zandvoort’s facilities will undergo renovations before its race next year, with updates to the infrastructure and the circuit itself to meet required standards.
 Since 1985, Zandvoort has still remained a regular fixture in junior categories, meaning most drivers have had some experience of it.

 Local hero Max Verstappen set an unofficial new lap record of 1:19.511 at Circuit Zandvoort.
-That came during an F1 demonstration in the Red Bull during May 2017.
+That came during an F1 demonstration in the Red Bull in May 2017.

 “It is more comfortable to drive on, because there aren’t that many bumps anymore, that’s very positive.”